How to prepare your organization for the new Whistleblowing legislation

 We have spoken to Hampus Löwstedt, Legal Advisor at Företagarna, to understand how companies can prepare for and adapt to the new requirements.

 In December 2021, the legislation “Protection of Persons Reporting Irregularities Act” entered into force in Sweden.
-What is new from previous legislation?
+What is new compared to previous legislation?

 The new act, commonly referred to as the “New Whistleblowing Act”, is based on the EU directive and replaces the previous legislation in Sweden.
 The former legislation that has been active since 2017 was built upon 11 paragraphs, whereas the New Whistleblowing Act contains 60 paragraphs in total.